This page explains how you can manage your errors in Stackdriver Error Reporting.

 Errors that are grouped together are usually very similar, so Error Reporting keeps only 1,000 samples and extrapolates the remaining information.
 To keep all occurrences of an error, consider exporting your logs to BigQuery so that future occurrences of the error are saved.

-Reporting.
-For example, Google App Engine standard provides useful metadata like
+Error Reporting.
+For example, App Engine standard provides

 list of fields you can